Venice floods: Italy's Conte declares state of emergency | DW | 14.11.2019

 Despite the flooding, tourists still came out in droves to the famous historical city, with large number of tourists still in St Mark's Square.

-Conte also reaffirmed that the controversial semi-submersible barrier system, Moses, was on track to be ready by 2021.
+Conte reaffirmed in Repubblica that the controversial semi-submersible barrier system, Moses, was on track to be ready by 2021.
 The project aims to prevent similar drastic floods from happening, but has been plagued by delays owing to funding irregularities and corruption.

 The so-called "Acqua Alta," or high water, is at its highest level in over 50 years, peaking at 1.87m.